Poofjunior/website/projects/canbus_device/2013-05-10-canbus_device.md

 </center>

 In its most recent years, the ICEX research team has traveled to Malta to reconstruct submerged ancient cisterns, many of which have not been seen for over a thousand years.
-Archaeologists benefit from a project of this manner as a 3D reconstruction can tell a well-versed archaelogist several features about its users, such as their identity and local time period of inhabitance.
+Archaeologists benefit from a mapping project like ours since a 3D reconstruction can tell a well-versed archaelogist several features about its users, such as their identity and local time period of inhabitance.

 This past year, three fellow classmates, Professor Clark, and I traveled to Malta to collect data from three cisterns over the course of ten days.
-Overlapping stationary scans were collected within each cistern until we had ensured full coverage of the cistern using the onboard camera.
+For each cistern, we recorded overlapping stationary scans until we could ensure full coverage (which we confirmed with the onboard camera).

-During the summer, we published [Towards Three-Dimensional Mapping without Odometry](http://www.hmc.edu/lair/publications/2013/dobke_UUST_2013.pdf), a paper describing the Lattice Map algorithm.
+That summer, we published [Towards Three-Dimensional Mapping without Odometry](http://www.hmc.edu/lair/publications/2013/dobke_UUST_2013.pdf), a paper describing the Lattice Map algorithm.
 The algorithm itself performs a least-squares fitting on sequential scans based on a probabilistic scan-matching approach, ultimately generating a three-dimensional map from the raw data.
 ***
 <center>